amenadiel/google-maps-documentation/docs/MapOptions.md

 **Type:**  boolean

-If false, disables scrollwheel zooming on the map.
+If false, disables zooming on the map using a mouse scroll wheel.
 The scrollwheel is enabled by default.

+**Note**: This property is **not recommended**.
+To disable zooming using scrollwheel, you can use the gestureHandling property, and set it to either "cooperative" or "none".

 streetView